 Do you not have any large chunk of time?
 You can still spring clean effectively in small pockets of time if you’re intentional about it.

 Even if you have a full day to dedicate to cleaning projects, you should still write out your tasks in 10-15 minute chunks.
 Before you begin, list out the top 5 things you’d most like to get to that you don’t usually address, but if it’s something that will take more than 15 minutes, break it up into multiple tasks.

 Highlight your top 5 or write them on a separate sticky note and then keep a running side list of others you think of.
 You might not (probably won’t) get to them all, but you won’t have to waste time wondering what to do next.
 Just look at the list and pick something you can get moving on quickly.

 This list is different from others you might find on the internet that tell you to dust ceiling fans when you don’t even have ceiling fans.

-Instead, this 2-page worksheet + checklist will help you come up with the plan that fits your real life, right now, not create some ideal and unrealistic life where your house stays clean all the time.
+Instead, this 3-page guide will help you come up with the plan that fits your real life, right now, not create some ideal and unrealistic life where your house stays clean all the time.

 This guide will help you set up housecleaning routines that work with your preferences, home, and schedule.